cert-manager/cert-manager/README.md

 Possible resources for *help*:

+> These are not official support channels for *kube-lego* but rather
+> general kubernetes discussion channels.

 * `#coreos` on freenode
 * Slack channels like `#kubernetes-users` or `#kubernetes-novice` on `kubernetes.slack.com`
 * If you absolutely just can't figure out your problem, file an issue.